in-depth phil. of sci.

 We feel as if we live in a world of multiple choices.
 We have a vast range of decisions to make on a minute by minute bases.
 Our life is constantly bombarded by seemingly mountains of queries all at once.
 So, how do we process this information and how do we deal with such enormous challenges so that we can arrive at just one decision?

 The answer is, we compartmentalise.
 But, is it free will or by obligation?
-Do we decide to do this, or are we conditioned to do so by habitual custom; in other words, evolution?
+Do we decide to do this, or are we conditioned to do so by habitual success?
+In many ways, evolution.
 If conditioning, then perhaps we are not as superior as we thought we were.

 Four options confront us.
 But, rather than swirl all these choices around in our head simultaneously, we divide, then divide again as necessary, by default.
 We end up with a choice between the two most likely.
 Between A and B, for example, if we are unhappy with the performance we have been asked to asses; B and C, if the performance was average; C and D if we were happy with the performance.

-This process of cutting up and parcelling the multiple options into small 'yes or no' answers, speeds up the decision making nightmare and boils everything down into a simple toss of the coin; mathematically speaking, a binary function.
+This process of cutting up and parcelling the multiple options into small 'yes or no' answers, speeds up the decision making nightmare and boils everything down into a simple case; mathematically speaking, a binary function.

 Once we have compartmentalised, the decision we are left with is between two similar options.
 Here, our personalities take over.
 If we have gone for the A-B compartment, is it 'really bad' or just 'not very good'?
 Should I be brutal, or should I consider that people make mistakes so it wasn't all that bad?